CoderAnkanSaha/Billing-System/README.md

 # Billing-System
-A simple grocery billing system
+A simple grocery billing system  using tkinter
+N.B. the E-mail functionality has not been added till now